ezsystems/ezplatform/GETTING_STARTED.md

 This will allow your old modules still to work as before.

 ### Developing a controller
-When developing a controller (formerly module), make sure to extend `eZ\Publish\MVC\Controller` instead of the default Symfony one.
+When developing a controller (formerly module), make sure to extend `eZ\Bundle\EzPublishCoreBundle\Controller` instead of the default Symfony one.
 This will allow you to take advantage of additional eZ-specific features (like easier Public API access).

 Inside an eZ Controller, you can access to the public API by getting the Repository through the `$this->getRepository()` method.